beeware/toga/docs/tutorial/tutorial-2.rst

 .. literalinclude:: /../examples/tutorial2/tutorial/app.py
    :language: python

-In order to render the icons, you will need to move the icons folder into the same directory as your app file.
+In order to render the icons, you will need to have the icon files inside a ``icons`` folder in the same directory as your app file.

 Here are the :download:`Icons <./resources/icons.zip>`

+The ``rebase_path`` function handles two cases: when your application is launched as a single file module, Toga needs an absolute file path; but when launched as a package module, or through briefcase, it should be a relative file path.
+On a real world scenario, you would be using only relative paths.

 In this example, we see a couple of new Toga widgets - :class:`.Table`, :class:`.SplitContainer`, and :class:`.ScrollContainer`.
 You can also see that